-The NC BoS CoC has also adopted a tool called the case management tool to helps case managers assess a household's progress toward stability.
+The NC BoS CoC has also adopted a tool called the Case Management Tool to help case managers assess a household's progress toward stability.
 It helps case managers determine when a household could receive less assistance or live completely independently.
 Successfully moving households out of services is important to allow newly homeless households to receive help.

-Structure and Oversight of Coordinated Assessment
+Structure and Oversight of Coordinated Entry

-The chart, below, outlines how coordinated assessment is structured in the NC BoS CoC.
+The chart, below, outlines how coordinated entry is structured in the NC BoS CoC.
 The Steering Committee has ultimate oversight over the system.
-The Coordinated Assessment Council sets policy, reviews outcomes, and provides technical assistance.
-The Regional Committees, led by the Coordinated Assessment Leads, implement and operate the coordinated assessment system itself, with each Regional Committee operating a semi-independent system or "referral zone".
+The Coordinated Entry Council sets policy, reviews outcomes, and provides technical assistance.
+The Regional Committees, led by Coordinated Entry Leads, implement and operate the coordinated entry system itself, with each Regional Committee operating a semi-independent system or "referral zone."
 See figure 4.